 Winter Grilling with the Right Tools

-On hectic holidays, having the right tools makes winter grilling sessions that much easier, so be sure to stock up.
-And if there will be a grill master or pizza chef at your holiday table, these tools would also make excellent gifts!
+During hectic gatherings, having the right tools makes winter grilling sessions that much easier, so be sure to stock up.
+And if there will be a grill master or pizza chef at your table, these tools would also make excellent gifts for any time of year!